getporter/porter/docs/content/distributing-bundles.md

 ## Preparing For Bundle Publishing

 Before you can publish your bundle, you must first run a `porter build` command.
 This will create the invocation image so it can be pushed to an OCI (Docker) registry along with your CNAB bundle manifest.
-It's a good idea to work with your bundle and test it locally before you decide to publish it to a registry.
+It's a good idea to work with your bundle and test it locally before you publish it to a registry.

 ## Bundle Publish

 Once you are satisfied with the bundle, the next step is to publish the bundle!
 Bundle publishing involves pushing the both the invocation image and the CNAB bundle manifest to an OCI registry.
-Porter uses [docker tags](https://docs.docker.com/engine/reference/commandline/tag/) for both nvocation images and CNAB bundle manifests.
+Porter uses [docker tags](https://docs.docker.com/engine/reference/commandline/tag/) for both invocation images and CNAB bundle manifests.
 These are defined in your `porter.yaml` file:

 ```yaml
 name: kube-example